mommy003/r2redux/README.md

 # DATA PREPARATION
 **a.
 Statistical testing of significant difference between R2 values for p-value thresholds:** r2redux requires only phenotype and estimated PRS (from PLINK or any other software).
-Note that any missing value in the phenotypes should be removed.
-Phenotype and PRSs should be column-standardised before using r2redux (Olkin and Finn 1995).
-If we want to test the significant difference of R2 values for p-value thresholds, r2_diff function can be used with an input file that includes the following fields (also see test_ukbb_thresholds_scaled in the example directory and r2_diff function in the manual).
+Note that any missing value in the phenotypes and PRS tested in the model should be removed.
+If we want to test the significant difference of R^2 values for p-value thresholds, r2_diff function can be used with an input file that includes the following fields (also see test_ukbb_thresholds_scaled in the example directory form github and r2_diff function in the manual).

 - Phenotype (y)
 - PRS for p value 1 (x1)
 - PRS for p value 0.5 (x2)